Definition of an Academic Year

 Multiply the number of class meetings per week by two (except modified schedules) to find the maximum number of allowable absences per semester for any reason.

-The student should determine when and why he or she takes an absence.
-Absences (including excused absences) beyond the maximum number allowed are considered excessive and will lower the course grade as follows:
+You determine when and why you take an absence.
+Absences beyond the maximum number allowed are considered excessive and will lower your course grade as follows:

 - For classes meeting three or more days per week, a 2% reduction in the final grade per absence over the limit will be assessed.